agencia-ziny/EasyCustomTheme/README.md

 # [Magento extension: Easy Custom Theme](http://www.magentocommerce.com/magento-connect/easy-color-theme.html)
 ###Yes!
 Now you can change your theme without advanced programming skills!

 With this module you can change the colors of your store without advanced programming skills.
-The changes were based on the **"Default RWD Theme** but beyond it, has some global parameters that can be easily changed.
+The changes were based on the **Default RWD Theme** but beyond it, has some global parameters that can be easily changed.

 If your store already has a super customizable theme, you can set the colors as `!important`, on admin.